noahboe/capstone-team18-pres/index.md

 - Online research

-    - For learning REST API and components of cybercommons infrastructure
+    - For learning REST API and components of cyberCommons infrastructure

 - Lots of trial and error